rubysg/singapore/README.md

 One of the two major passions (the other being eating) of Singaporeans.

-###Electronics
+### Electronics

 - Sim Lim Square

   Good for electronics, lower floors specialise in audio, video and cameras.
   Shop around for the best prices and check warranties before plonking down your hard-earned cash.
 Some bargaining may be possible.

-  Nearest MRT station: Bugis (East West and Downtown Lines)
+  Nearest MRT station: Bugis (East West and Downtown Lines).

 - Sim Lim Tower

   Electronic components and spare parts.
 Nerd paradise.

 - Funan Square

   Slightly more up-market version of Sim Lim Square.
 Prices probably higher than Sim Lim, but comes with an altogether more pleasant shopping experience.
   Challenger mega-store on top floor.

-  Nearest MRT stations: City Hall (East West and North South Lines), Clarke Quay (North East Line)
+  Nearest MRT stations: City Hall (East West and North South Lines), Clarke Quay (North East Line).

 ## Sight Seeing